nextflow-io/patterns/channel-duplication/README.md

 ## Problem

-You need you use the same channel as input in two or more process.
+You need to you use the same channel as input in two or more processes.

 ## Solution

-Use the [into]() operator to create two (or more copies) of the same channels, then use the new channels as process inputs.
+Use the [into](https://www.nextflow.io/docs/latest/operator.html#into) operator to create two (or more) copies of the source channel, then use the new channels as the input of the processes.

 ## Code